 Requests for curriculum changes or implementation of new curriculum originate at the department/program level or with a planning committee in the case of new programs.
 All requests are forwarded to the Academic Policies Committee (APC) of the Faculty Senate.
 All requests must relate to a program's learning objectives for students.
 The APC forwards its recommendation to the Faculty Senate which in turn forwards its recommendation to the Chancellor or Provost and VCAA.
 Curriculum for a new program requires approval of the Provost and VCAA, Chancellor, President of the University and the Board of Governors.

 5.4.1 Curriculum/Catalog Changes

 Curricular changes to existing programs must be approved by the Faculty Senate and inserted into the University Catalog.
 The procedure is to submit proposals to the Academic Policies Committee (APC) of the Faculty Senate, which in turn forwards approved proposals to the full Senate.
 Each fall, APC distributes a memo to all Department Chairs and Program Directors that specifies the procedures and formats for this process.
-The instructions and procedures are located on the Faculty Senate homepage (bottom of the webpage, right green box) at: https://facultysenate.unca.edu/ Because the annual Catalog deadline typically is in March, and because Senate rules require two readings for each document, proposed catalog changes must be received by November 1 to ensure publication in the next year's Catalog.
+The instructions and procedures are located on the Faculty Senate homepage (bottom of the webpage light green box) at: https://facultysenate.unca.edu/ Because the annual Catalog deadline typically is in March, and because Senate rules require two readings for each document, proposed catalog changes must be received by October 17 to ensure publication in the next year's Catalog.